 Rufus Buck was the notorious leader of the Buck Gang that terrorized the Indian Territories (what is now Oklahoma and Arkansas) during the summer of 1895 in an attempt to stop whites from encroaching on Native American land.
 His gang included five teenagers of African American and Native American ancestry.

 “His dream was impossible; and he used the same violence to achieve it that he saw all around him.
-The Rufus Buck gang were childish and vicious, innocent in their naiveté and brutal in their outlook,” Gaiter says in the blog.
+The Rufus Buck gang were childish and vicious, innocent in their naiveté and brutal in their outlook,” novelist Leonce Gaiter said in a 2012 Huffington Post blog for Black history Month.
 “Their 13-day reign of terror is historically fascinating in that it marked the end of the Indian Territory, soon swallowed whole by the land-hungry United States.”

 Investigation Discovery named Buck its second most wanted outlaw from the Wild West, saying he was “driven by rage, poverty and desperation.”

 “No one knows what started this rampage but the Indian Territory is where Creeks and Cherokees from America’s eastern seaboard were forced to march over 1,000 miles during the infamous Trail of Tears along with escaped slaves who intermarried into the tribes, many died along the way,” says the Investigation Discovery video.
 “The Indians struggled in this bleak region for 50 years, but now the government is letting white settlers take back the land.
 Some, who are losing what little they had, respond with rage.”